pashamakhilkumarreddy/nestjs-starter/CONTRIBUTING.md

 ### Merging Your PR

 -   When merging, copy and paste your PR title as your commit title and the PR description as your commit body.
 Then merge your change!
--   All merges to `main` are automatically pushed to staging and production.
+-   All merges to `main` are automatically pushed to production.
 Ensure your work appears as expected in these environments post-deployment.

 ## Code Review Process Guidelines